 How do you know which is the best electric toothbrush when both come from good companies and also claim to hold the title of best electric toothbrush?
 My dentist recommends using an electric toothbrush rather than a manual toothbrush.
 He says to use the Philips Sonicare FlexCare , yet a relative who is a dentist and teaches dentistry at a leading university in California uses and recommends the Oral B 5000.

 We know they both can’t be the best, but in the end it really all depends on which does the best job of cleaning your teeth, removing plaque build-up on your teeth and gums, reducing gingivitis and bleeding gums, and preventing cavities.
 This dilemma lead me to investigate both leading electric toothbrushes and write an unbiased electric toothbrush review of the Oral B and Sonicare Electric Toothbrush.

 Why Use an Electric Toothbrush ?

 Here are a few reasons why you should use an electric toothbrush, like the Oral B 5000 or Sonicare Flexcare

 - With a manual toothbrush people tend to brush their teeth too hard, don’t brush properly or don’t brush their teeth for the recommended two minutes.

 - Brushing too hard can brush away the veneer that is critical to protect your teeth from cavities and staying shiny white.

 - You can brush away gum, so over time you have less gum keeping your teeth in your mouth, and cold or hot food can more easily irritate the root and nerves.

-- Even worse, once the veneer or gum has been brushed away it is gone for good.
+- Once the veneer or gum has been brushed away it is gone for good.

 - With an electric tooth brush you naturally tend to brush more lightly, which prevents loss of veneer or gum erosion.